How to Calculate Customer Acquisition Cost (Formula & CAC Examples)

 You need to ensure you include all costs associated with marketing and sales – not just media spend.
 Media-spend based CAC can be helpful when evaluating narrow areas, such as which type of ad placement worked best in your Instagram campaigns, but the full business metric should include all other costs.
 Here’s what we mean:

 CAC can include a wide range of expenses, from advertising and marketing costs to the cost of sales commissions and other incentives.
+To calculate your CAC accurately, make sure you’re building in the following costs where they apply:

 Media Spend Acquisition Costs